runjtu/awesome-and-novel-works-in-slam/README.md

+   Follow [[Gmberton](https://github.com/gmberton)] for more information on Visual Place Recognition, I will do supplement when I have time.

+   Follow [[Sarlinpe](https://github.com/sarlinpe)] for more information on SfM & mapfusion, I will do supplement when I have time.

    Follow [[TUMFTM](https://github.com/TUMFTM)] for more information on HDMap & SDMap aided localization, I will do supplement when I have time.

    Follow [[Tong Qin](https://github.com/qintonguav)] for more information on SDMap aided localization, I will do supplement when I have time.